ps0ares/CustomShaders/README.md

     float4 mainImage(VertData v_in) : TARGET
     ```

     with or without an opening bracket at the end.
 Spaces are irrelevant and the input variable, `v_in`, can be named anything else.
-If it succedes, it will be assumed that a pixel shader is provided in the file.
+If it succeedes, it will be assumed that a pixel shader is provided in the file.
 Otherwise, the following dummy pixel shader will be used:

     ``` {.hlsl}
     float4 mainImage(VertData v_in) : TARGET